 "Scrapies.
+Mad Cow disease.
 You and your kids got scrapies from eating the Major," Geoff said.
 The symptoms fit the history on his chart.
 Delayed incubation period.
 Ataxia, fluctuating sensory dysfunction.
 Short-term memory deficits.
 Schizophrenic psychosis with hallucinations, and lesions in the temporal lobes.